 - How to measure net income?
 Revenue-based and balance sheet-based accounting models, GRS vs. IFRS and accounting models based on fair value and historical cost.

 - How should we understand and interpret the fundamental accounting principles in GRS?

-- General GRS-rules for recognition and measurement of fixed assets, immaterial assets, financial assets (fixed and current), inventory and accounts receivable.
+- General GRS-rules for recognition and measurement of assets and debt (balance)